CodyReichert/awesome-cl/README.md

 * [Land of Lisp](http://landoflisp.com/) - A fun, game-oriented introduction to Common Lisp.
 * [Practical Common Lisp][206] - A good introductory text to Common Lisp, with practical examples.
+* [Successful Lisp](http://successful-lisp.blogspot.co.id/) - A good book for beginners with some programming background.
 * [Common Lisp Koans][201] - The project guides the learner progressively through many Common Lisp language features.

 Intermediate